victorluccassvl/victorluccassvl.github.io/_posts/2023-05-03-tween-tool.markdown

 ---

 ## Implementation
+The full implementation example can be found [here](https://github.com/victorluccassvl/TweenTool)

 As shown in the following UML, the four main definitions used while implementing the tween are:
  -  **ITween**:  interface that defines most generic base methods
  - **Tween<T,U>**: abstract class that implements ITween and adds custom interpolation curves and a very important abstract method, Evaluate, that is the one responsible for calculating the current value U for the property of the same type exposed by T. This method calculates the value for U considering the current tween progress that ranges from 0 to 1 (before being modified by the custom curve) and the initial and target U values set when constructing the class (or initialized via serialized unity properties).
 Do note that T must have an exposable and interpolable field U.